cearls/timberland/README.md

 ## Production

-When you're ready for production, run `npm run build` from the theme directory in the terminal.
+When you're ready for production, run `npm run build` from the theme directory.
+You can test production assets in development by setting the vite → environment property to "production" in config.json.

 If you're developing locally and moving files to your production environment, only the `theme` and `vendor` directories are needed inside the `timberland` theme directory.
 The theme directory structure should look like the following: